ImtiazVision/Motivation-/importance_of_autonomy.md

 - How much control do we have over our work technique?
 How do you truly carry out the primary obligations of our job?

 This autonomy audit will open our eyes, spark a discussion, and help us to create a workplace where individuals can achieve their absolute best.
+When people enjoy times of complete autonomy, they do excellent work.